 What Are Estimated Tax Payments?

-Since, as a self-employed person, no income tax withholding is being done, you may need to make estimated payments.
+Since, as a self-employed person, nobody withholds income taxes for you, you may need to make estimated payments.
 Paying estimated taxes requires you to estimate in advance how much you expect to owe the government in taxes for the current tax year.
 You then send in four quarterly payments that together total that amount.
 The due dates for quarterly estimated payments fall near the middle of the months of April, June, September, and January.
-For the 2018 tax year, estimated tax payments are due: